Gwen Stefani Teases A Rivalry With Blake Shelton Over ‘The Voice’ Competitions

 Is Having Blake Shelton And Gwen Stefani Together On The Voice A Bad Idea?

-The banter shared between Gwen and Blake during the filming of The Voice’s blind auditions has been a welcome bit of entertainment, but, as Buddy TV reports, some are beginning to feel that the rivalry is overshadowing the main focus of the series.
+The banter shared between Gwen and Blake during the filming of The Voice’s blind auditions has been a welcome bit of entertainment, but as Buddy TV reports, some are beginning to feel that the rivalry is overshadowing the main focus of the series.
 One example comes in an upcoming segment of The Voice in which Stefani mentions to a contestant that she had worked on a song with Blake Shelton with Blake responding by telling Gwen to stop name-dropping.

 Both Stefani and Shelton have commented that working together but in opposing positions has led to some frustration at home, particularly because they have to be wary of what they say to each other in conversation.
 A slip of the tongue might give the other an advantage in their competitions on The Voice.